UlionTse/translators/README.rst

 *3. Warning:*
 -------------

-*Prohibited for commercial!*
+Prohibition of Commercial Use !
-This module is designed to help students and individuals with translation services, Commercial please purchase the API service of the translation vendor.
+This module is designed to help students and individuals with translation services.
+For commercial use, please purchase API services from translation suppliers.